ABOUT

 Senior Associate

-Victoria Sutherland graduated from Edinburgh College of Art in 2011 and joined J&L Gibbons in 2012, becoming an Associate in 2019.
+Victoria graduated from Edinburgh College of Art in 2011 and joined J&L Gibbons in 2012, becoming an Associate in 2019.
 She is currently project Landscape Architect working on the Natural History Museum Urban Nature Project and the National Lottery Heritage Funded Marble Hill Revived project for English Heritage in Twickenham.
 She has gained experience working on a variety of large and small scale projects, including Stirling Prize shortlisted Bushey New Cemetery.

 Peter Kennedy